 - Many, many other things

-Today we’ll help you to understand the scope of the work that may help you build positive credit history.
-We can only provide very rough timelines for these steps, in no particular order, with no guarantee of how long any of these recommendations will take.
+Today we’ll help you to understand the scope of the work that may help you build credit history.
 How much time any of these things take to have any impact on your credit score will depend on many things, including where you’re starting from, where you’re looking to go, and how diligent you are along the way.

 Step 1: Find and Dispute Any Errors on Your Credit Report

 The first step is to make sure your credit score or history is not being impacted by something unfairly.
 Too many people just assume their credit report is accurate.
-However, as many as 1 in 5 people have found errors on their credit reports.
 This means that their score may have been inaccurately lower than it should have been.

-Here is a suggested process for reporting an error and a rough timeline of how long it should take:
+Here is a suggested process for reporting an error:

 You will need credit reports from the three major agencies: Equifax, Experian, and TransUnion.
 The good news is you’re entitled to one free credit report every 12 months, and there is no need to contact all three agencies individually.

 You will need to verify your identity by providing your name, address, Social Security number, and date of birth.
-You may also have to provide your previous address if you have moved in the last two years.
+You may also have to provide other information such as your previous address if you have moved in the last two years.

 Now, you will want to take a deep and thorough dive into your credit reports.
 There are a number of errors that may show up, but generally speaking, be on the lookout for:

-- Incorrect personal information, such as your name, address, employment information, or marital status.
+- Incorrect personal information, such as your name, address, or employment information.

-- Incorrect public records information about lawsuits you have/have not been involved in.
-There may also be incorrect information about a bankruptcy that you, a spouse, or ex-spouse may have filed.
+- Incorrect public records about lawsuits you have/have not been involved in.
+There may also be incorrect information about a bankruptcy that you may have filed.

 - Incorrect accounts listed in your name that have wrong or outdated information or balances.
 You will also want to keep an eye out for fraudulent accounts set up under your name.